Government to take over administration of ElderShield from 2021

 There are currently 1.3 million ElderShield policyholders under three private insurers – Aviva, NTUC Income and Great Eastern Life Insurance.

+CareShield, described as an enhanced version of the ElderShield scheme, is set to be implemented in 2020.
+It is compulsory for Singapore residents born in 1980 or later.

+Cohorts born in 1979 or earlier can choose to join CareShield Life in 2021 if they are not severely disabled.

-Policyholders who choose to upgrade to CareShield Life will benefit from a smoother upgrading process, MOH said.
+The transfer of administration will help ElderShield policyholders who choose to upgrade to CareShield Life to benefit from a smoother upgrading process, MOH said.

 Those who opt not to upgrade to CareShield Life will remain covered by their existing policies.